Maayavan: Plot

 A brief investigation reveals that Pramodh is a late colleague of Narayanan.
 They worked together at the Indian Institute of Neurosciences.
-A senior official named Velayudham (Jayaprakash) reveals that Pramodh was involved in a project called Project Maayavan, which could enable a person to store their memories into a hard drive, which can be transferred to another individual by injecting a gel which would house millions of nano-transmitters.
+Velayudham (Jayaprakash), a senior official, reveals that Pramodh was involved in a program called Project Maayavan, which could enable a person to store their memories into a hard drive, which can be transferred to another individual by injecting a gel which would house millions of nanotransmitters.
 When injected into the brain, these transmitters will attach to the neurons.
 When the person dies, their memories could be transmitted to another individual whose brain would already have been injected with the gel.
-The memories of the new person will first be erased, and the old person's memories will be transferred via the nano-transmitters.
-This way the person (their memories) will not die and will instead live forever.
+The memories of the new person will first be erased, and the old person's memories will be transferred via the transmitters.
+This way, the person (their memories) will not die and will instead live forever.

 To prove his theory, Pramodh works day and night.
 During this experiment, he sends a patient into a coma but is not bothered about human life and instead wants to succeed in his mission.
 After Narayanan becomes the Director of the Indian Institute of Neurosciences, he stops Pramodh's project.
 Pramodh uses himself as the subject, transfers his memories in a hard drive, and commits suicide.
-Once he dies, his memories get transferred to his trainer, and then to Gopi and then Rudhran.
+Once he dies, his memories get transferred to Dheena, Gopi, and then Rudhran.
 Kumaran solves this and finds that the next target is Army general Major Sathyan (Jackie Shroff).

 Pramodh, who is living in Rudhran's body, commits suicide and arrives in Sathyan's brain.
 Sathyan invites Kumaran and says that his technology will let him live for more than 1000 years, and no one can stop him.
 With a clue from Pramodh's wife, Kumaran finds his secret lab where Pramodh has his memories stored.
 Pramodh successfully retrieves the hard drive containing his memories, which includes blackmailing and later killing Kumaran's friend Karna (Bagavathi Perumal).
 He then kidnaps Velayudham and goes to the institute lab to let him switch to another body.
 Kumaran tracks him down, and a gunfight ensues.
 Finally, Kumaran realizes that Aadhirai is the next subject.
 If Sathyan dies, then Pramodh's memories will transfer to Aadhirai's body, leaving Kumaran with a difficult choice.

-20 years later, Kumaran is happily married to Aadhirai who is celebrating her 40th birthday with their son.
+20 years later, Kumaran is happily married to Aadhirai, who is celebrating her 40th birthday with their son.
 It is shown that Kumaran has trapped Sathyan in his basement and has kept him alive.